junaidmalik09/audio_stream_classification/README.md

   - `Dockerfile.frontend`: Dockerfile for building the frontend.
 - `backend/`: Contains the backend WebSocket server code.
 - `docker-compose.yml`: Docker Compose configuration file.
+- `notebooks/`: Contains related Jupyter notebooks for additional analysis and experimentation.

 ## Troubleshooting
 - **WebSocket Connection Issues**: Ensure the backend service is running and accessible on the specified port.
 Check network configurations and firewall settings.